shufsp/enbt/README.md

 - acceptTextures 	: 1 or 0 (true/false) - 0 if the player has selected Never when prompted to install a server resource pack.

 The base64 encoded strings below are shortened for example purposes.
+If a server entry is missing a required property, it will be skipped and not outputted into the resulting servers.dat file.

 ### CSV
 ```csv